roflinux/rofl-packages/README.md

 # rofl-packages
-rofl-packages is a repository for package builing receipts
+rofl-packages is a repository for package builing recipes

 TODO: Write all stuff